 While this plan provides the framework to implement the long-term vision of Main Street, the installation and expansion of public sewers remains a critical component.
-Although private septic systems are a reliable and acceptable means of holding and pre-treating wastewater, they will not support the increased density of development that is desired for Main Street.
-Commercial or large-capacity septic systems require larger expanses of open land for leach fields and underground tanks and may require more frequent pumping for larger water users such as restaurants and hotels, especially with the availability of public water.
-As outlined in Section 2, there are limited areas of the
+Although private septic systems are a reliable and acceptable means of holding and pre-treating wastewater, they will not support the increased density of development that is desired for Main Street, especially given the smaller lot sizes that are currently found along the corridor.
+Commercial or large-capacity septic systems require larger expanses of open land for leach fields (e.g. setback requirements) and underground tanks and may require more frequent pumping for larger water users such as restaurants and hotels, especially with the availability of public water.
+As outlined in Section 2, there are limited areas of the Town that have public sewer districts, although the original design of the Town of Amherst Wastewater Plant was sufficient to service the Town of Clarence and beyond.
+The cost of sewer main piping from existing district, length of extension required, subsurface conditions, and available funding are all factors that currently hinder sewers.
+In the near future, the Town will be updating their Sewer Master Plan in conjunction with the completion of the 2030 Comprehensive Plan.
+In addition to addressing any known or future water pollution abatement areas (via consent order), the Town will need to identify feasible alternatives for expanding public sewers along Main Street in order for the full development potential of the corridor to be realized and to balance the tax burden more evenly between residential and commercial property owners.

-THE BUFFALO NEWS 4
+= The Buffalo News

-SEWER P PLANT ENDS LUXURY
+LANT ENDS LUXURY SION'S WOES SPAULDING

-SUBDIVI SION'S WOES SPAULDING
+LAKE GE IS STATE-OF-ART 'ROTATING CAL CONTACT' SYSTEM

-LAKE GE TS STATE-OF-ART 'ROTATING
+By BARBARA

-BIOLOGI CAL CONTACT' SYSTEM
+O'BRIEN AND DICK The stigma of Spaulding Lake great homes, lousy sewers should be no more.

-B y BARBARA O'BRIEN AND DICK The stigma of Spaulding Lake great homes, lousy sewers should be no more.
+DAWSON